open-contracting/standard/docs/schema/records_reference.md

 In the example, the first linked release refers to <https://standard.open-contracting.org/examples/releases/ocds-213czf-000-00002-01-award1.json#ocds-213czf-000-00002-01-award1>.
 The first part of the URL `https://standard.open-contracting.org/examples/releases/ocds-213czf-000-00002-01-award1.json` refers to the complete release package and `ocds-213czf-000-00002-01-award1` to the release `id` that this linked release is referring to.

-As release identifiers are only required to be unique within the scope of a contracting process, it could happen that inside a release package could be two or more releases with the same id.
+But, as release identifiers are only required to be unique within the scope of a contracting process, it could happen that inside a release package could be two or more releases with the same id.
 From the perspective of a record package, the `ocid` is used to disambiguate matching releases.
+With this approach it is required to use the linked release package URL and the record `ocid` to locate the referenced release.

 However, there is an [open issue](https://github.com/open-contracting/standard/issues/844) to consider alternative methods of linking to releases to make the url values unambiguous.

 ### Embedded releases

-The other option is to include the releases themself embedded into the release array.
-With these approach all the information is autocontained in the record package, but the record package will be increased as much as releases exists per ocid.
+The other option is to include the releases themself embedded into the releases array.
+With this approach all the information is autocontained in the record package, but the record package will increase as much as releases exists per ocid.
 An example is showed below

 ```eval_rst
 .. jsoninclude:: ../examples/record-embeded-releases.json